Ekryd/sortpom/README.md

   * 2020-02-29: John Patrick converted all JUnit tests to version 5.
 Thank you! [#72](/../../issues/72) [#73](/../../issues/73)
   * 2020-02-24: Renewed Open Source Licence for Araxis Merge.
 Thank you [Araxis](https://www.araxis.com/merge/)!
   * 2020-02-03: Released version 2.11.0 that adds support to retain the file creation time of a sorted pom file.
 Thanks, Christoph for your pull request! [#68](/../../issues/68) [#69](/../../issues/69)
-  * 2015-11-21: Released version 2.5.0.
-The plugin now uses Java 8, as some dependant plugins demand Java 8.
-Users of previous versions of Java will have to use version 2.4.0.
   * 2015-04-06: Released version 2.4.0 with new github location and updated libraries.
   * 2015-03-31: Moved the SortPom plugin to GitHub.